pradeep-mishra/npm-helper/README.md

-# JavaScript NPM Wrapper Utility for Node.JS
+# JavaScript NPM Helper for Node.JS

-A Node.JS module, provides an object oriented wrapper for the NPM API.
-It allow to automatically install modules for Node.js projects.
+A Node.JS module,  It allow to automatically install modules for Node.js projects from your application.

 It has features to look through the node_module files, see the "require" statements, and then list these for your `package.json` file or other usages.